 Like glucose, fructose is absorbed directly into your bloodstream from the small intestine.
 However, fructose is 20 times more likely to cause fatty liver (the key problem of insulin resistance) compared to glucose alone.
 In fructose feeding studies, replacing glucose with a calorically equal amount of fructose results in a documented 5x increase in de novo lipogenesis and increased liver fat by 38% within eight days.
 Fructose induces insulin resistance in less than eight weeks, even at typical consumption doses.

 Fructose increases the hunger hormone ghrelin, which makes you feel less full after eating, increasing consumption.
 It also preferentially activates the reward pathways.

 Glucose activates the cortex, the basal ganglia, certain other parts, but not the limbic system, and results in a sensation of serotonin-induced happiness.
-By contrast, fructose stimulates the limbic system and is associated with increased dopamine release in the nucleus acumbens, similar to other addictive drugs (glucose does not stimulate the nucleus acumbens).
+By contrast, fructose stimulates the limbic system and is associated with increased dopamine release in the nucleus acumens, similar to other addictive drugs (glucose does not stimulate the nucleus acumens).
 Fructose results in a sensation of dopamine-induced pleasure.

 Ask yourself why soda companies would spike HFCS with extra fructose, at an additional cost.Tags: Blog, both sugars, fructose, Glucose